 Education is about more than job skills (though we teach those too).

 In the College of Arts & Letters we believe in the humanities.
 We believe that the college experience is about educating the whole person, not just the future employee.
 We believe that life is about art and music and dance and reading and critical thinking and the rich histories that inform life.
 By engaging with the humanities students learn the importance of practice, that difficulties often lead to the greatest rewards, and to expect uncertainty.
-Here, students learn to live responsibly and imaginatively, embracing diversity and collaboration as they strive to elucidate the larger human condition and shape intentional, ethical, socially just lives.
+Here, students learn to live responsibly and imaginatively, embracing differences and collaboration as they strive to elucidate the larger human condition and shape intentional, ethical, socially just lives.

 Even if you are not majoring in one of the many College of Arts & Letter programs you can still benefit from the tangible and intangible skills our classes teach.
 From international relations to advertising and marketing, biology to information technology, industry partners agree that the arts and humanities are necessary components to a thriving, successful society.